Mike-Banks/BankAppDemo/README.md

 # CURRENTLY IN DEVELOPMENT

 While the application is completely functional, it remains somewhat of a work in progress.
 New libraries, frameworks and features may be implemented down the line for where I see fit.
-The application will not be posted on the Google Play Store, but is a good way to practice Android skills, and learn new concepts later on as well.
+The application will not be posted on the Google Play Store, but will rather be a project I can showcase and practice Android development with Java.